Aufbau Suppressed Coupled Cluster Theory for Doubly Excited States: Theory

 Following our approach in singly excited states, \cite{tuckmanImprovingAufbauSuppressedCoupled2025} now that we have identified a zeroth order initialization that reproduces the desired reference, we freeze the $\eta$ value and set about adding the weak correlation details by optimizing the zeroth and first order parts of $\hat{T}$.

 To this end, we make the usual CC assumption that our ansatz is an eigenstate of the Hamiltonian and then convert the eigenvalue equation into a similarity-transformed form.

-As in our previous ASCC work, the one-body nature of $\hat{S}^\dagger$ ensures that the formation of $\bar{H}$ amounts to an at most $\mathcal{O}(N^{5})$-cost transformation of the one- and two-electron integrals.
 The energy and amplitude equations needed for our perturbative analysis and to solve for $\hat{T}$ are then obtained by projecting our similarity-transformed eigenvalue problem against the Aufbau determinant $\bra{\Phi_{0}}$ and various excitations $\bra{\mu}$.

+As a side note, we should emphasize the similarities and differences that these equations' double similarity transforms have with those of the extended coupled-cluster method (ECCM). \cite{PhysRevA.36.2519,Fan10082005,VANVOORHIS2000585} Both approaches have one similarity transform with an excitation operator and one with a de-excitation operator.
+However, ASCC employs a much more limited de-excitation operator, allowing it to maintain CCSD's $O(N^6)$ cost scaling, as compared to the $O(N^{10})$ of untruncated ECCM (although see very recent work from Loos and coworkers \cite{loos_arXiv_GW_ECC_2026}).
+The role of the de-excitation transform is also different: in ASCC it is used to set up an excited state, whereas in ECCM its role is to make ground state CC more closely resemble a variational form.

 Before we get into the details of choosing the first order part of $\hat{T}$, it is worth considering whether a similar zeroth order setup can be achieved for multi-configurational double excitations.
-While we will not seek to find a general solution to multi-configurational excitations in this initial application of ASCC to doubly excitated states, let us at least crack open the door via a demonstration on 2-CSF double excitations that involve two hole orbitals and one particle orbital, such as can be found in glyoxal and similar molecules.
+While we will not seek to find a general solution to multi-configurational excitations in this initial application of ASCC to doubly excited states, let us at least crack open the door via a demonstration on 2-CSF double excitations that involve two hole orbitals and one particle orbital, such as can be found in glyoxal and similar molecules.
 The reference for such states can be written as

 where normalization requires that $a^{2}+b^{2}=1$.
 To handle this case, we choose a slightly more involved exponentiated de-excitation operator.